Contact Information

 Hours: 54 lecture

 Introduction to multimedia storytelling with a journalism emphasis.
-Techniques explored include use of video, photos, audio, animation, and text to convey interactive news and feature stories through the Internet and other electronic media.
-Also includes techniques in digital research, critical thinking, and synthesis.
+Techniques explored include use of audio, video, photos, animation, and text to convey interactive news and feature stories through the Internet and other electronic media.
+The course also integrates skills in digital research, critical thinking, and synthesis.
 (C-ID JOUR 120) (CSU)

 COMM 0078.
 Media Production I